GabeScott/standard-works-vault/General Conference/1972 October - Every Man in His Own Place.md

 The marvel to me is how many choice young people see through the mists and choose a wiser way.
 Some of them do this even though they have not had the benefit of a good home and family and parents who care and try.
 Somehow they are wise enough to take a stand against the crowd or the current, even when the source of the pressure seems respectable and when those who should care seem not to care.

 There are so many great young people.
 One who comes to mind was a well-dressed, good-looking young man, sharp, well-spoken, and contemporary in every constructive way, but he was obviously deeply distressed as he rose to offer a greeting in behalf of the university student body of which he was president.
 His audience was made up of regents and trustees of institutions of higher education meeting in conference at his school.
-The group had listened to a series of speeches from educators, noting with approval the abandonment on college and university campuses of the doctrine of in loco parentis, a term that means, as you may know, “standing in the place of a parent.”
+The group had listened to a series of speeches from educators, noting with approval the abandonment on college and university campuses of the doctrine of *in loco parentis,* a term that means, as you may know, “standing in the place of a parent.”
 The schools, the speakers said, no longer accept the responsibility of standing in the place of a parent to the students who attend them.
 Knowledge, intellect, reason—these are the goods with which these institutions deal; the private life of the individual is not their proper concern.

 The young student president said what many of us were thinking:

-“I’ve listened to your announcement of the abandonment of the principle of in loco parentis,” he said, “and feel there is something you should know.
+“I’ve listened to your announcement of the abandonment of the principle of *in loco parentis,*” he said, “and feel there is something you should know.
 If in fact the school is no longer interested in or willing to fill that role—if it doesn’t care about us as persons, as good parents would care—then that leaves a great many of us with no parents at all anyplace.”

 No further explanation was made, and none was needed.